 When moms are searching for organization, this is really what we’re wanting.
 How do we get there?
 Is it even possible?
 How can we organize life when we can’t even keep a closet organized?

 Some of us have to struggle to learn those skills.

 Even if being organized does not come naturally to you, you don’t have to give up and accept life in chaos and disarray.

 You do have to accept it as an ongoing, lifelong challenge rather than a once-and-done project you can cross off.
 Being organized is a lifestyle that ebbs and flows with ups and downs.
 It’s not an achievement you can score and then move on.

 Being organized is a life skill – that means that it’s something that has to be practiced, deliberately and intentionally, for a lifetime.

-How to actually organize your life as a mom
+How to actually achieve organization as a mom

 Being organized is being prepared, but we often confuse it with being in control.

 If there’s one thing that having a house full of children teaches us, it is that we are not in control.